How Much Gap Is Accepted For Study In Australia

 Confirmation of Enrolment

-You usually need a Confirmation of Enrolment, often called a CoE, from a CRICOS-registered Australian education provider before applying for the student visa.
+You usually need a Confirmation of Enrolment, often called a CoE, from a CRICOS-registered Australian education provider before your student visa is decided.

 Genuine Student Requirement